-Liaison: Rita will liaise with Cassie and Charlotte (Year 7-8); Mia, Felicity and Clare (Y9-11) and Alison (Y12 upwards), who will then pass on any relevant information to the individual's Group Leader.
+Liaison: Grace will liaise with Phase Leads who will then pass on any relevant information to the individual's Group Leader.

-Confidentiality and Safeguarding: At the beginning of each individual session, The Careers People will set out clear boundaries with the pupil/pupil, whereby there will be an agreement regarding which information needs to be shared with the school and parents.
+Confidentiality and Safeguarding: At the beginning of each individual session, the external careers advisor will set out clear boundaries with the pupil/pupil, whereby there will be an agreement regarding which information needs to be shared with the school and parents.
 Any issues of concern and/or safeguarding issues will be passed on to Careers Lead, Group Leaders and Phase Leads who will follow the school's Safeguarding and Child Protection Policies.